jdede/inet-showcases/_docs/routing/manetprotocols/index.md

 the beaconing proactive behavior...position is attached to all packets...thus all packets serve as beacons (the inter beacon timer is resetted at every packet send...recuding time between beacons at parts of the network with active traffic)

 GPSR is a geographic location based routing protocol.
 Each node maintains the addresses and geographical co-ordinates of its neighbors, i.e. other nodes in its communication range.
+Nodes advertise their locations periodically by sending beacons.
+When no beacons are received from a neighboring node for some time, the node is assumed to have gone out of range, and its table entry is deleted.
+A table entry for a node is also deleted after 802.11 MAC retransmission failures.
+Nodes attach their location data on all sent and forwarded packets as well.
+Each packet tranmission resets the inter beacon timer, reducing the required protocol overhead in parts of the network with frequent packet traffic.

 Destination selection for packets is not address based, but packets are addressed to a location specified with co-ordinates.
 The destination node is actually the one which is the closest to the destination co-ordinates.
 The protocol operates in one of two modes:
 - In greedy routing mode, the next hop is the neighboring node which is geographically closest to the destination's location.
 Eventually, the packet reaches the destination. <!--If a node should forward a packet, but doesn't know about any nodes that are closer to the destination than itself, it switches the packet to perimeter routing mode.--> If a node should forward a packet, but it is closer to the destination than any of its neighbors, it switches the packet to perimeter mode.
 - In greedy mode, a node forwards a packet to its neighbor which is geographically closest to the destination node.
 Thus the packet gets gradually closer to its destination with every hop.
-If a forwarding node is closer to the destination than any of its neighbors.
-The packet must take a route that takes it farther from its destination temporarily.
+If a forwarding node is closer to the destination than any of its neighbors, the packet must take a route that takes it farther from its destination temporarily - it routes around a void, a region without any nodes to route to.
 The node switches the packet to perimeter mode.
-- In perimeter routing mode, the packet can circumnavigate a void (a region without any nodes to route to.)
-In perimeter mode, nodes create a planar graph of their neighboring nodes based on their location, where vertices represent nodes and edges represent possible paths between nodes.
-Nodes forward the packet on the first edge to the right, compared to the edge the packet arrived from.
+- In perimeter routing mode, the packet can circumnavigate a void.
+When the packet is in this mode, nodes create a planar graph of their neighboring nodes based on their location, where vertices represent nodes and edges represent possible paths between nodes.
+Nodes use the right hand rule for forwarding packets, i.e. they forward the packet on the first edge to the right, compared to the edge the packet arrived from.
 Each node does this, until the packet arrives at its destination, or at an intermediate node which is closer to the destination that the one at which the packet was switched to perimeter mode.
 In the latter case, the packet is switched to greedy mode.
 If the packet is in perimeter mode and would be forwarded on an edge that it has been forwarded on previously, it is discarded (there is no route to the destination.) <!--can forward the packet to another node which is closer to the destination (in which case the packet is switched to greedy mode.)--> <!--If a packet is in perimeter mode and arrives at node it has been at previously, then it is discarded.
 TODO: how does this work?-->

-TODO: parameters can be according to the mobility rate and the communication ranges in the network.
+TODO: parameters can be according to the mobility rate and the communication ranges in the network. or maybe this belongs in the configuration section.

 <p><video autoplay loop controls onclick="this.paused ? this.play() : this.pause();" src="Gpsr1.mp4"></video></p>
 <!--simple screen recorder, 10 fps, normal run-->